If you're still installing backflow preventers in utility vaults, it's time for a change.

-But we’ve traveled all over the United States and are learning more every day about backflow design.
-We’re regularly meeting with water jurisdictions and civil engineers.
+We've traveled all over the United States to meet with water jurisdictions and civil engineers.
 We’re talking with backflow device manufacturers and trade groups, including ABPA and AWWA.
-We’re listening to what the University of Southern California’s Foundation for Cross-Connection Control and Hydraulic Research has to say on the subject.
+We’re listening to what the University of Southern California’s (USC) Foundation for Cross-Connection Control and Hydraulic Research has to say.

-All of this led us to two compelling reasons why you should keep backflow preventers out of underground utility vaults.
+All of this led us to two compelling reasons why you should keep backflow preventers out of underground utility vaults, and why above-ground enclosures are the right design for any site.

 Water jurisdictions often tell us they know a vault can flood.
 In fact, 70 percent of water purveyors and engineers admitted as much in a Safe-T-Cover poll.
 Some water officials say at least half the vaults they inspect have water in them.